 If you want to practice medicine in the USA at any time in the future, the United States Medical Licensing Examination (USMLE) is your gateway.
 Read on for a detailed primer on everything you ever wanted to know about the USMLE but didn’t know the answers to!

 The USMLE is a three-step exam:

-Step 1 tests basic knowledge of the medical sciences.
-It is an 8-hour exam, that has approximately 300 questions.
-A lot of the material covered in Step 1 requires a detailed understanding of the subjects you would have learnt in Year 1 and 2 of your MBBS degree.
+- Step 1 tests basic knowledge of the medical sciences.
+It is an 8-hour exam, divided into seven 60-minute blocks.
+Step 1 test has a total of around 280 questions, not exceeding 40 per block.
+A lot of the material covered in Step 1 requires a detailed understanding of the subjects you would have learned in Years 1 and 2 of your MBBS degree.

-Step 2 of the USMLE is divided into two parts.
-Step 2 – CK (where CK stands for Clinical Knowledge) has a structure similar to Test 1, but the subject matter covers the clinical sciences.
+- Step 2 of the USMLE is divided into two parts.
+Step 2 – CK (where CK stands for Clinical Knowledge) has a structure similar to Test 1, but the subject matter covers the clinical sciences and patient care.
+Step 2 CK is a one-day examination, administered in nine 60-minute blocks and a 45-minute break.
 It tests the diagnostic ability and knowledge of the appropriate treatment for different conditions.
 A lot of the content in Step 2 – CK tests material that you would have covered in Years 3 and 4 of your MBBS degree.

-Both Step 1 and Step 2 – CK can be given in India, at test locations.
+Both Step 1 and Step 2 can be taken in India, at test locations.
 However, Step 2 – CS (CS = Clinical Skills) has to be taken in the USA.
-It involves face to face interaction with up to ten “patients” (who are actors simulating various conditions) and tests assessment ability, communication ability, and ability to accurately and quickly write a short note on these.
+It involves face-to-face interaction with up to ten “patients” (who are actors simulating various conditions) and tests assessment ability, communication ability, and ability to accurately and quickly write a short note on these.

 Why should you take the USMLE?